 Allocation of Revenue

-Eighty-five percent of IAVI’s revenue is dedicated to program costs.
 IAVI consistently demonstrates efficient management of resources, earning it Charity Navigator's three-star rating for good financial management, effectiveness and transparency.
-For more on IAVI’s financial information, see our 990 tax forms for 2009 and 2010 and Audited Financial Statements from 2009 and 2010.
+For more on IAVI’s financial information, see our 990 tax forms for 2009-2012 and Audited Financial Statements from 2009-2012.

 A safe, effective AIDS vaccine accessible to all is the ultimate indicator of success.
 This will take time, but there are key milestones to measure progress along the way.
 IAVI employs an industry-style approach to the evaluation of research and development progress at specific milestones to determine which programs will proceed and which will not.
 We also closely monitor the success of our efforts to build political and grass-roots support for AIDS vaccine development and promote government policies that foster innovation and increase investment in new biomedical tools for HIV prevention.

 IAVI has finely honed systems for monitoring and evaluation at multiple levels.
 Multi-year milestones set benchmarks for organizational achievement.
 An annual Performance Scorecard calculates accomplishments against detailed organizational objectives, which are weighted by priority.
 A Monitoring and Evaluation system ensures specific activities advance IAVI’s objectives in an efficient and cost-effective manner.

 IAVI reports regularly to its Board of Directors, staff, independent scientific and policy advisory committees and donors.
 Each year we publish an Annual Progress Report, that details key developments and work underway.
 IAVI is committed to an enhanced donor engagement strategy that demonstrates increased accountability, transparency and value for money.